 My ancestors were coppersmiths, sheet metal workers and artists.
 I feel a strong connection to the materials I work with, knowing that my Great-Great-Grandparents worked with them before me.
 Through my commitment to bespoke craftsmanship and ethical practices, my work advocates a sustainable model of quality, heirloom jewelry.

-I graduated in 1995 from the University of the Arts in Philadelphia with a Bachelor of Fine Arts degree.
+I graduated from the University of the Arts in Philadelphia with a Bachelor of Fine Arts degree.
 My studies included various craft techniques, with a primary focus on jewelry fabrication, casting, welding and metalworking.
 While living in Los Angeles I was taught the art of stone cutting.
 My professional studio is located in San Francisco.